Take the Plunge for PSC

 Deirdre’s daughter, Darragh, was diagnosed with UC and PSC when she was 14 years old.
 They both joined the PSC Support Facebook group and linked up with Susan.
 Darragh is very creative and has travelled to and lived in South America, but is now hoping to study at Edinburgh’s Queen Margaret University to enhance her opportunities in the creative industry.
 PSC and UC are, however, causing Darragh some health challenges at the moment.

 We all agree that a cure needs to be found for PSC.
 It is such a complex and debilitating disease, affecting both the physical and mental health of people living with it.
 In an effort to help aid research to find a cure, we have organised some fun fundraising events for PSC Support.
 Some amazing friends have also contributed and added to our fundraising pot.

-We also plan to raffle approximately £2,000 worth of gifts that have been generously donated locally.
-These include beauty and spa treatments, hairstyling appointments, a herbal kitchen gift box, Asda vouchers and many more luxury surprises.
+We also raffled approximately £2,000 worth of gifts that were generously donated locally.
+These included beauty and spa treatments, hairstyling appointments, a herbal kitchen gift box, Asda vouchers and many more luxury surprises.

-As Deirdre and Susan work together in a Primary Care setting, they are also planning a coffee morning where they hope to sell some of the raffle tickets.
+As Deirdre and Susan work together in a Primary Care setting, they also held a coffee morning where they sold some of the raffle tickets.

-A few creative friends have also very kindly assisted the fundraising by selling homemade candles and a unique grid, selling squares for £2 each where people will have the chance to win £100 worth of vouchers for Temple Spa treatments, as well as £100 going to PSC Support.
+A few creative friends also very kindly assisted the fundraising by selling homemade candles and a unique grid, selling squares for £2 each where people had the chance to win £100 worth of vouchers for Temple Spa treatments, as well as £100 going to PSC Support.
 We cannot thank everyone enough for their individual contributions.

 How do I start fundraising?